DivyashaSchokshi/DivyashaSchokshi-/README.md

 ---

-### 💼 Shunrya — Independent AI Consulting
+### 🚀 Early Client Work — Testing the Consulting Path

-**Shunrya** is my consulting practice, where portfolio meets production.
-I design and deploy:

-- 🔗 **Multi-agent LLM pipelines** — memory-anchored agent systems with defined triggers and roles, built on the Claude API
-- ⚙️ **Automation workflows** — Make.com and n8n orchestration connecting agents to real business outcomes
-- 🖥️ **Local LLM systems** — retrieval-augmented, self-hosted architectures for clients who need data control

-Every Shunrya engagement is a live client deliverable — proof that these systems work outside a notebook.
+I'm exploring turning my AI skills into a consulting practice, and I'm starting the way I think anyone should: with small, real projects instead of big claims.

+- 🖥️ **Custom software build** — took a project from requirements to a working delivered tool, applying the same agentic/automation thinking from my Local AI Studio to a real use case
+- 🌐 **Website build** — designed and built a site end to end, from concept to deployment

+These are early, deliberately small steps — proof that I can carry an idea from "what if" to something a person can actually use, before scaling up to bigger consulting engagements.

 ---